-Consider the example of an investor who holds lump sum amount of Rs.10 lakhs in a short-term debt fund and registers for an STP to transfer Rs.100000 each month over 10 instalments to a diversified equity scheme of the same mutual fund.
+An investor who holds lump sum amount of Rs.10 lakhs in a short-term debt fund and registers for an STP to transfer Rs.100000 each month over 10 instalments to a diversified equity scheme of the same mutual fund.
 There is an exit load of 0.25 percent on redemption from the short-term debt fund up to three months from the date of allotment and no exit load thereafter.